OSU-SIMCenter/ForgeData/README.md

 ## TODO

-* Fix raw data cosine error / ue multi-scan problem
+* ~~Fix raw data cosine error / ue multi-scan problem~~
 * Pull action out of load-stroke
-* Have AgF dataset save zero to calibrate load-stroke into mesh reference frame
+* ~~Have AgF dataset save zero to calibrate load-stroke into mesh reference frame~~
 * Do we have ForgeDataset return action sequences if there isn't a geometry scan every hit?
 * SQLite is not done yet.
-H5 is much easier.
+H5 is much easier. rm sqlite?

 ---